DTJF/libpruio/src/doc/_3_pins.md

 GPIO stands for General Purpose Input or Output.
 In output mode the program can switch any connected hardware on or off.
-In input mode the program can detect the state of any connected hardware. libpruio can configure and use any digital header pin in one of the following five GPIO modes.
+In input mode the program can detect the state of any connected hardware. \Proj can configure and use any digital header pin in one of the following five GPIO modes.
 (Therefor the universal device tree overlay libpruio-00A0.dtbo has to be loaded and the program has to be executed